it-academy-svhec/intro-to-programming/primers/C Programming: Advanced Functions Primer.md

 1. Run the code and notice that it prints the heading

-1. Modify the function call to take the actual parameter (argument) `programming` and run the program
+1. Modify the `heading` character array to store `"programming"` and run the program

 ## Changing the definition